 9. Women with Polycystic Ovary Syndrome.

-10. Women with a history of Gestational Diabetes.
+10. Any Women with a history of Gestational Diabetes.

 Pre-Diabetes (IGT and or IFG) is a marker for Insulin Resistance Syndrome.
 Therefore, treatment should aim to reduce insulin resistance and prevent complications of Insulin Resistance Syndrome such as heart attack, stroke and dementia.